 Being plant lovers ourselves, we know how attached you can get to your favourite potted succulent or hosta.
 But your little darling is a sensitive living creature, who might be traumatized by moving across Canada.
 (Plants can literally go into shock when faced with a radical change in temperature, amount of sunlight, or environment.)

-If you’re planning an international move, bear in mind that importing houseplants into your new country may be prohibited or strictly regulated to limit the spread of agricultural pests and disease.
+If you’re planning a Canada to USA move, bear in mind that importing houseplants into your new country may be prohibited or strictly regulated to limit the spread of agricultural pests and disease.
 (In fact, certain areas within Canada won’t allow you to bring plants or soil from outside.)
 So do your homework and find a fellow gardening fan who’ll adopt your plants if necessary — before you go.